23 simple ways to increase ecommerce conversions

 16. A loyalty programme

 Forrester Research indicates that people who are members of a loyalty scheme are far more likely to convert, as well as spend more when they visit your site.
 However, any scheme needs to be optional rather than mandatory as we’ve already established that people don’t like filling in more details than is necessary, or being forced into things they don’t want.
 If done properly a loyalty scheme can have a significant effect on conversions.
+Learn more about why an online loyalty scheme MUST be part of your ecommerce armoury.

 Europe's leading sports nutrition brand, Maximuscle, use tradeit's built-in loyalty scheme to run their loyalty program, MaxiRewards.
 Rather than rely on an expensive, convoluted and complicated third party system, they use the flexible, points-based scheme within tradeit to automatically manage this for them.